Well, apparently Pat Riley will wait until the start of free agency to upgrade to his championship roster.

 As it turned out, a wild draft left such a possibility still on the board at No. 27.

-The 6-foot-11-inch, 235-pound Moultrie seemed to be just the kind of player Miami could use to add depth to a thin front line that features just Bosh, Udonis Haslem, Dexter Pittman and Joel Anthony.
+The 6-foot-11-inch, 235-pound Moultrie seemed to be the kind of player Miami could use to add depth to a thin front line that features just Bosh, Udonis Haslem, Dexter Pittman and Joel Anthony.
 Moultrie is long and athletic, with great quickness, explosive leaping ability, and a knack for grabbing and finishing off offensive rebounds.
 But he is also a skilled perimeter player with range that many expect will extend all the way out to the three-point line in time, a vital component for a Heat team that had postseason success by playing three-point shooting specialist Shane Battier out of position at power forward.
-Moultrie, therefore, seemed to be a perfect fit.
-With Battier overmatched at power forward and Haslem’s stills in a rapid state of decline, it’s not inconceivable that Moultrie could have become a starting caliber addition in the years ahead.

-The Heat had other intriguing options available as well, including Baylor’s Perry Jones III at combo forward — a super-athletic big with the skills of a guard and the height of a center, and seemingly an even better fit for the Heat with an even higher potential upside.
+The Heat also had an even more intriguing option available, in Baylor product Perry Jones III — a super-athletic spicmen with the skills of a guard and the height of a center, and seemingly an even better fit for the Heat than Moultrie with an even higher potential upside.

 Many have speculated that the rationale for the trade was the financial flexibility it provides.
 By trading out of the first round of the draft, the Heat won’t have to add a multi-year guaranteed contract to a payroll that already exceeds the league’s $70.3 million luxury-tax limit.
 Such a rationale, however, seems unlikely.
 The salary scale of a player selected at No. 27 in the draft, $868,600, is roughly identical to the minimum salary contract to which the roster spot is now likely to be allocated.
 There’s no savings there.
 And, as far as next year is concerned, the Heat will likely find itself in this very same situation – required to offer a multi-year guarantee to the player selected with its newly acquired pick, only this pick will very likely be much higher up than No. 27, and thus significantly more expensive.
 There’s no savings there either.